-• Operating costs increased \$2,207,000 primarily due to the Thurgood Marshall Hall facility commencing operations in August 2022 and the increase in amortization of \$1,753,000 as TMH facility was places in service offset by the decrease in ground rent of \$1,477,000 in accordance with the First Amendment to Amended and Restated Air Rights and Ground Lease and Agreement dated November 1, 2022
+- Physical occupancy averaged 97% for the academic year 2022-2023. - Operating revenues increased \$7,049,000 primarily due to Thurgood Marshall Hall commencing operations in August 2022. - Operating costs increased \$2,207,000 primarily due to the Thurgood Marshall Hall facility commencing operations in August 2022 and the increase in amortization of \$1,753,000 as Thurgood Marshall Hall was placed in service, offset by the decrease in ground rent of \$1,477,000 in accordance with the First Amendment to Amended and Restated Air Rights and Ground Lease and Agreement dated November 1, 2022